 The following are the different methods to make a Nodegrid device available in a ZPE Cloud and enroll the device:

-• Using the Claim ID: When you have less number of devices to associate with the cloud, you can add the devices using the Claim ID.
-You can only add one device at a time using Claim ID.
+Claim ID: To add a small number of devices to the cloud, use the Claim ID.
+It is possible to add only one device at a time using Claim ID.

-• Using the Transfer Key: You can use this option when you want to add devices in bulk.
+Transfer Key: It is possible to use this option when wanting to add devices in bulk.
 One Transfer key will have several devices associated with it.

-• Using the Customer Code and Enrollment Key: If you do not have the claim ID of the device and do not have direct access to the ZPE Cloud, you can use the Customer Code and Enrollment Key to enroll the device.
+Customer Code and Enrollment Key: If there is no Claim ID of the device and do not have direct access to the ZPE Cloud, it is possible to use the Customer Code and Enrollment Key to enroll the device.
 This action is performed using the Nodegrid UI.

 3.1 Enrolling Devices Using Claim ID